Emanem/nv-pwr-ctrl/README.md

-                    'simple'   - Reactive based on current fan speed (default) 'wavg'     - Weights averages and smooths transitions 'gpu_temp' - Reactive based on GPU temperature alone -l, --log-csv       Prints CSV log-like information to std out --verbose       Prints additional log every iteration (4 times a second) --help          Prints this help and exit
+                    'simple'   - Reactive based on current fan speed (default) 'wavg'     - Weights averages and smooths transitions 'gpu_temp' - Reactive based on GPU temperature alone --report-max    On exit prints how many seconds the fan speed has been above max speed
+-l, --log-csv       Prints CSV log-like information to std out
+    --verbose       Prints additional log every iteration (4 times a second) --help          Prints this help and exit

 Run with root/admin privileges to be able to change the power limits

 ```
 One can simply run the utility with `sudo ./nv-pwr-ctrl` and then push `Ctrl+C` to quit.